Marathon Hall Student Conduct Process

 - The Marathon Hall conduct process relies on the preponderance of evidence when considering whether or not an individual is in violation of a policy.
 This burden of proof means that it is more likely than not that a policy violation has occurred.

-- The Marathon Hall student conduct process does not take the place of the University Conduct process through the Student Services Office or the NTC conduct process.
-The Student Services Office, NTC, and Marathon Hall may work together on matters.
+- The Marathon Hall student conduct process does not take the place of the University Conduct process through the Student Affairs Office or the NTC conduct process.
+The Student Affairs Office, NTC, and Marathon Hall may work together on matters.

 - Marathon Hall may address conduct that has occurred on campus, even outside the hall, and off-campus conduct detrimental to the institution.